sohailshams/linkedin-clone/README.md

 ## Description

-LinkedIn-Clone is a project developed to enhance my skills with **Next.js**, **React.js** and **TypeScript**.
-The application features seamless user authentication powered by Clerk, allowing users to log in with their Gmail accounts.
-Once logged in, users can create and delete posts, as well as interact with content by liking, disliking, and commenting on posts.
-Additionally, users can upload images to enhance their posts, providing a more dynamic and engaging experience.
+LinkedIn-Clone is a dynamic project designed to sharpen my skills in Next.js/React.js, and TypeScript.
+The application integrates smooth user authentication through Clerk, enabling users to log in effortlessly via Gmail.
+Once authenticated, users can create and delete posts, engage with content by liking, disliking, and commenting, and even upload images to enrich their posts.
+This project highlights my ability to build interactive, feature rich web applications, creating a user friendly and immersive experience.

 ## Technologies Used